 Mindfulness Based Interventions are structured mindfulness classes that include instruction in a sequence of specific mindfulness practices, group discussions, exercises and theory and include:

 - Mindfulness-Based Cognitive Therapy (MBCT)

 - VA CALM protocol (Clinician’s Guide to Teaching Mindfulness)

 Background and Policy on in VA

-Meditation is one of the complementary and integrative health (CIH) approaches within the VHA Whole Health System of care included in the Veteran’s medical benefits package when deemed clinically necessary by their care team per VHA Directive 1137 – Provision of Complementary and Integrative Health, published in May 2017.
+Meditation is one of the complementary and integrative health (CIH) approaches within the VHA Whole Health System of care included in the Veteran’s medical benefits package when deemed clinically necessary by their care team per VA Directive 1137 — Provision of Complementary and Integrative Health (recertified December 2022).
 Based on literature review these approaches were found to be safe and have sufficient evidence of benefit to be recommended as appropriate components of care for the Veteran population.